sensu/sensu-docs/content/sensu-core/2.0/getting-started/installation-and-configuration.md

 Verify that the services are properly running using the log files.

 {{< highlight shell >}}
-tail -f /var/log/sensu/sensu-backend.log
-tail -f /var/log/sensu-agent.log
+journalctl -u sensu-backend -f journalctl -u sensu-agent -f
 {{< /highlight >}}
 {{< platformBlockClose >}}